We Oppose a NYWW "Maritime Port" at Hoboken's Union Dry Dock

 - Traffic Congestion and Safety: Lacking public transportation connections, a home port at the site would increase commercial traffic on congested Sinatra Drive, recently configured for the safety of runners, bikers and pedestrians.

-HOBOKEN RESIDENTS for a PUBLIC WATERFRONT is a public advocacy group of concerned Hoboken residents, dedicated to the preservation of the waterfront as continuous open park space for the enjoyment of the community and beyond. . .
+HOBOKEN RESIDENTS for a PUBLIC WATERFRONT iis a public advocacy group dedicated to preservation of the waterfront as open space for the entire Hudson River community

 Today: Hoboken Residents for a Public Waterfront is counting on you